newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 ```
 I know.
 Your brain is shouting: "HEY WAIT! isn't that HTML that i see in the return statement?"
 Well, no. It's... **JSX**!
+And have you noticed the `render()`method in the class component?
+It belongs to the Component class of React and is responsible for displaying, **rendering** the JSX!
+As you can see, functional components have no `render()`, which makes sense: they're not classes!
+They just use the `return` statement.

 **JSX, or: Forget about your index.html file!**